Is This Yoga?: Concepts, Histories, and the Complexities of Modern Practice

 what’s next?

-Her research focuses on the intersection of South Asian yogic and tantric traditions with Western esotericism and metaphysical spiritualities.
+Dr. Foxen holds a Ph.D. from the University of California, Santa Barbara.
+Her scholarly research focuses on the intersection of South Asian yogic and tantric traditions with Western esotericism and metaphysical spiritualities.
 Her special areas of interest include gender and embodiment, as well as the interplay of religion and science.
+You can check out Google Scholar for a full list of her academic publications.